PhoenixTales/phoenix-docs/story/map-evolution.md

 * The Free Mine was not yet modeled either, but it was supposed to be placed behind the small gap in the mountains that you see south of the New Camp.
 * East of this entrance to the Free Mine and directly south of the Old Camp you can see the tall mountain with the Old Fort, as it was placed here on Ralfs concept.
 * The very big gap in the mountains in the southwest was supposed to become the entrance to the Old Mine.
 As you see, in opposition to all the map sketches, in the actual modeling approaches it was far more in the west instead of directly in the south.
 * And the two lakes here in the south of the map, these are the southern lake and the "hidden lake", the demontower was meant to be modeled here directly east of these lakes on a cliff.
-But at this point in time the demontower did not yet exist and the terrain was totally flat.
+But at this point a tower model was not yet made; the terrain was totally flat.
 * Please note that the Mountain Fortress, the Orc Cemetery, anything like an "Orc Area" and so on did not only *not* exist in this world model, but there was also *no conception* of them; they were not supposed to be there.